teki97/DM-TFD/README.md

 On the one hand, there are residual interferences in the TFD results when K1 = 3 and K1 = 7, and the results of K1 = 5 achieve the cross-term free TFD.
 On the other hand, it seems that the large kernel size contributs to smooth result, e.g., though the result of K1 = 7 remain some CTs, the ATs and CTs look more smooth than K1 = 3.

 ### Discussion on the selection of kernel size in the BAM
 We adopt **K2 = 3** in the BAM where K2 represents the size of the convolutional kernel in the BAM.
 Taking the computation complexity into consideration, the ideal range of the kernel size ranges from 1 to 5.
-There are the experimental results about K2 = 1, 3, 5 in the following:
+There are the experimental results on the synthetic signal with K2 = 1, 3, 5 in the following:

 <img src="https://github.com/teki97/DM-TFD/blob/master/fig/k2.png" width = "500" height = "175" align=center />

+There is almost no difference among these results.
+Except for the TFD result with K2 = 1 has some residual interference term, and has lower resolution compared with other results.
+In order to reduce the number of paramters, we finally choose K2 = 3.

 ### Discussion on the selection of the number of reduction ratios in the BAM
+We adopt **R1 = 4** and **R2 = 4** in the BAM where R1 denotes the reduction ratio in the channel attention and R2 denotes the reduction ratio in the spatial attention.
+The channel number of input is set to 8, thus the ideal range of R1/R2 ranges from 1 to 8.
+The TFD results of the real-life signal with R1 = 1, 2, 4 and R2 = 1, 2, 4 are shown as follows:

 <img src="https://github.com/teki97/DM-TFD/blob/master/fig/r1.png" width = "500" height = "175" align=center />